The unusual situation of Malaysian football

 "The foreign-born naturalized players came to Kuala Lumpur, played for the Malaysian team and returned to their home country, right after the 4-0 win over Vietnam in the second round of the third qualifying round of the 2027 Asian Cup on June 10.

-Malaysian football faces an unusual situation because naturalized players have their origins hidden, no one knows where they come from... - Photo: Ngoc Linh
+Malaysian football faces an unusual situation because the origins of naturalized players are hidden, no one knows where they come from... - Photo: Ngoc Linh

-"Many fans have accused the Football Association of Malaysia (FAM) of deliberately keeping the lineage of these naturalized players a secret, claiming that there is some very suspicious ambiguity.
+"Many fans have accused the Football Association of Malaysia (FAM) of deliberately keeping secret the lineage of these naturalized players, claiming that there is some very suspicious ambiguity.
 If there is a mistake, only Malaysian football will have to suffer the consequences," New Straits Times emphasized.

-This is well-founded, as suspicions also come from many sides, as public opinion even in Malaysia was surprised by the speed of naturalization of 5 foreign-origin players of Harimau Malaya recently from Argentina, Spain and Brazil.
-Those who are considered to have very little chance of having Malaysian parents or grandparents are Facundo Garces, Imanol Machuca, Jon Irazabal, Joao Figueiredo and Rodrigo Holgado.
+This is well-founded, as suspicions also come from many sides, as public opinion even in Malaysia is very surprised by the speed of naturalization of 5 foreign-origin players of Harimau Malaya recently from Argentina, Spain and Brazil.
+Those who are considered to have very little possibility of having Malaysian parents or grandparents are Facundo Garces, Imanol Machuca, Jon Irazabal, Joao Figueiredo and Rodrigo Holgado.

-Coach Peter Cklamovski (middle) made a shocking statement regarding a naturalized Malaysian player and was asked by the FAM President to explain - Photo: Ngoc Linh
+Coach Peter Cklamovski (center) made a shocking statement regarding a naturalized Malaysian player and was asked by the FAM President to explain - Photo: Ngoc Linh

-This has been simmering, recently the regional press has continued to assert that FAM has concealed the origins of naturalized players, even accusing them of fraudulent acts of falsifying documents to deceive FIFA.
+This has been simmering, recently the regional press has continued to assert that FAM has concealed the origins of its naturalized players, even accusing them of fraudulently falsifying documents to deceive FIFA.
 Thanks to that, these naturalized players were quickly naturalized and soon qualified to play for the Malaysian team thanks to their grandparents' origins.

-"In fact, FAM has so far not disclosed the lineage of these naturalised players or said how they have ties to Malaysia, leaving fans in the dark," the New Straits Times added.
+"In fact, up to now FAM has not revealed the lineage of these naturalised players or said how they have ties to Malaysia, leaving fans in the dark," the New Straits Times added.

-Recently, FAM President Joehari Ayub spoke up and confirmed that the 5 Malaysian players who were naturalized in June had been properly examined by FIFA and had completely cleared their backgrounds.
+Recently, FAM President Joehari Ayub spoke up and confirmed that the 5 Malaysian players who completed their naturalization in June were properly examined by FIFA and had completely cleared their backgrounds.
 He also confirmed that FAM had no reason to hide any information.

 "We do not take this matter lightly.
 FIFA has checked everything and at FAM, we are just following the procedures and instructions set by them.
 If we need to disclose, we do not hesitate to do so," Mr. Joehari Ayub emphasized.